How Many Internal Links Per Post?

 1. Contextual Links

-Contextual links are links found within your text.
-They give more details on what you’re talking about.
-For example, if you’re writing about gardening and mention a specific plant, you can link to a page with more detailed information about that plant.
+Contextual links are the most frequently typed internal links that hypertextualize any pages within your text.
+They explain in detail what the preceding paragraph is about.
+For example, when you are writing about gardening and you mention a specific plant, you are able to write a hyperlink that directs readers to a page that elaborates on that particular plant.

 2. Navigational Links

-Now, these links make it easy for the audience to find what they want on your site.
-This is crucial for ensuring a smooth and enjoyable browsing experience.
+Now, these links make it easy for the audience to find the content they need on your site.
+This greatly helps in maintaining an effective and effective experience when looking through the website.

 3. Footer Links